Sanjay487/Employee-Management-system-/README.md

 The first try using django,
-Loved it alot.